Udayk02/tagitup/README.md

 *   **Search:** Find files using tag expressions (& - AND, | - OR, () - grouping.
 See, dummy, you can't use commas here).
 *   **Persistence:** Tags are saved within your VS Code workspace state, persisting across sessions for that workspace (NBD, everything is handled by VS Code).
 *   **File Management:** Automatically handles tag migration on file rename and cleanup on file deletion (within VS Code.
 Outside VS Code, you can hit refresh.).
+*   **Export/Import tags**: You can export tags into a JSON file so that you can import them into another workspace or another device by using the same JSON file.

 ## Usage